Shopify/hydrogen/rfc/guide-internationalization.md

    }
    ```

-2. Supply the selected locale and the available countries in the `root` loader function
+2. Supply the selected locale in the `root` loader function

    ```jsx
    import {countries} from '~/data/countries';